This Strawberry Ice Cream Cake using Girl Scout Cookie Trefoils takes Strawberry Short Cake to the next level. Easy and soooo good!

 And for my Girl Scout Cookies Mint Chocolate Ice Cream Cake, click HERE!

-- 1 carton strawberries, sliced and sprinkled with 2 tablespoons granulated sugar
+- 1 lb strawberries sliced and sprinkled with 2 tablespoons granulated sugar

 - Line the outside of a 9 inch round baking pan (or springform pan or pie plate) with plastic wrap.